huhwt/huhwt-cce/README.md

 Functions and actions for records are described in detail in the [Hartenthaler module description](/README-CCE.md).

 This module covers all clipping actions covered in the Webtrees standard.
+This has been supplemented by the adoption of entries from the 'Family List' and 'Individual List', both from the respective standard functions and from the 'Shared Notes List' as well as from 'General ...' and 'Advanced Search', which use these views for the output.
+In 'Individual List' mode, parents and descendants can also be adopted alternatively or completely as required.

-In addition, records from 'Family List' and 'Individual List' as well as persons and families from the 'Shared Notes List' can also be taken over. [huhwt-xtv](https://github.com/huhwt/huhwt-xtv) (tree view extended) and [huhwt-mtv](https://github.com/huhwt-mtv) (multi-tree view for admin Action “Check duplicates”) can now also transfer to the clippings cart.
+[huhwt-xtv](https://github.com/huhwt/huhwt-xtv) (Tree view extended) and [huhwt-mtv](https://github.com/huhwt-mtv) (Multi-tree view for admin action "Check duplicates") can now also be adopted into the clipping basket.

 The clipping actions carried out are displayed as an additional overview.
 Each clipping action done by CCE will be identified (example: INDI\~I1 -> Individual I1 Action:'Only this record' - INDI_ANCESTOR_FAMILIES\~I1 Action: 'This Person, his ancestors and their families').
 You can filter the collected entries according to these actions.
-Each of these actions can be undone individually.
+Each action can be undone individually.

 The cart's content can be stored as files on Server-Side (file location is defined by Tree-Name and User-ID, you may choose your own name).
 Saved files may be reloaded and added to the actual cart's content.

 An action initiated by the user then takes place on the records in the clippings cart, such as
 * the export to a GEDCOM zip file, as in the actual clippings cart module
 * the export to file in plain textual GEDCOM
-* the display of the objects in list form with the possibility of sorting and filtering this list (tbd)
+* the display of the objects in list form with the options of sorting and filtering this list (tbd)
-* the executed collection actions are displayed in a supplementary overview and can be selectively undone - 'Undo' option.
-However, there is no 'Redo' option (yet).
 * the transfer of the records in the clippings cart to new functions that visualize this data or analyze it statistically.
-Such a function could be for example a link-node-diagram like [TAM](https://github.com/huhwt/huhwt-wttam) (Topographic Attribute Map) or [Lineage](https://github.com/huhwt/huhwt-wtlin).
+  * Such a function could be for example a link-node-diagram like [TAM](https://github.com/huhwt/huhwt-wttam) (Topographic Attribute Map) or [LIN/Lineage](https://github.com/huhwt/huhwt-wtlin).
+* the transfer of the records in the clippings cart to new function [TSM](https://github.com/huhwt/huhwt-tsm) (Tagging Service Manager) providing the capability to handle appropriately structured 'Shared Notes' at a high abstract level.

-The [TAM] and [Lineage] functions are provided as their own independent modules.
+The [TAM], [LIN] and [TSM] functions are provided as their own independent modules.

 This module can be operated in addition to the other 'Clippings Cart' functions or replace them completely.